-Students requesting accommodations or services because of a learning disability from Bethel College are required to submit documentation to determine eligibility in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
+Students requesting accommodations or services because of a learning disability from Bethel College are required to submit documentation to determine eligibility in accordance with Section 504 of the Rehabilitation Act of 1973, Section 508 of the Rehabilitation Act of 1998, and the Americans with Disabilities Act Amendments (ADAA) of 2008.
 A diagnosis of a learning disability does not necessarily qualify a student for academic accommodations under the law.
 To establish that a student is covered under Section 504 and the ADA, the documentation must indicate that the disability substantially limits some major life activity, including learning.

 The following guidelines are provided in the interest of assuring that documentation of a learning disability is complete and supports the request for accommodations.
 Bethel College will determine eligibility and appropriate services, case by case, based on the quality, recency, and completeness of the documentation submitted.
-The following requirements provide students, schools, and professional diagnosticians with a common understanding of the components of documentation that are necessary to validate the existence of a learning disability, the impact on the individual's educational performance, and the need for academic accommodations for the purpose of the ADA and the 1973 Rehabilitation Act.
+The following requirements provide students, schools, and professional diagnosticians with a common understanding of the components of documentation that are necessary to validate the existence of a learning disability, the impact on the individual's educational performance, and the need for academic accommodations for the purpose of the ADA and the Rehabilitation Act of 1973.